jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 }
 ```

 Above are the contents of vadd.ptx - unless you are an assembly code expert I suspect you will agree this is not very informative.
 PTX stands for Parallel Thread eXecution and we will briefly discuss two ways to make PTX code in this tutorial.
 The first way to make PTX code is by compiling CUDA C code.
-So what did the CUDA C code that made this PTX look like?
+So what did the CUDA C code that made this PTX file look like?

 ```
 extern "C" {